IMAPGmbH/IMAP-Agent-System/VISION_AND_NEXT_STEPS.md

     Increased Autonomy: Agents should be able to make more complex decisions, self-correct minor issues, and require less explicit step-by-step guidance in their tasks.

-    Broader Skillset: Expansion of toolsets and agent capabilities to cover more aspects of web development (e.g., database interaction, frontend framework specific code generation, basic deployment tasks, more sophisticated testing).
+    Broader Skillset: Expansion of toolsets and agent capabilities to cover more aspects of web development.

-    Adaptive Planning: The Project Manager agent should be able to dynamically adjust plans based on feedback from other agents or unforeseen issues.
+    Adaptive Planning: The Project Manager agent should be able to dynamically adjust plans.

-    Learning & Improvement (Long-term): Mechanisms for the system to learn from past projects or feedback to improve its planning and execution strategies.
+    Learning & Improvement (Long-term): Mechanisms for the system to learn from past projects.

-    User-Friendly Interface: A simple interface for users to define project requirements, monitor progress, and retrieve final deliverables (beyond the current file-based system).
+    User-Friendly Interface: A simple interface for users.

-    Robust Error Handling & Self-Healing: Enhanced ability of agents to handle tool errors, API failures, or unexpected outputs gracefully and attempt recovery actions.
+    Robust Error Handling & Self-Healing: Enhanced ability of agents to handle errors gracefully.

-    Specialized LLM Utilization: Leveraging the best-suited LLMs for each agent role (e.g., Gemini 2.5 Pro for PM/Dev, Mistral for Testing, Codestral for Debugging) once API access is established.
+    Specialized LLM Utilization: Leveraging the best-suited LLMs for each agent role.

 🛣️ Immediate Next Steps (Post-Initial Phase)